pingcap/docs/sql-statements/sql-statement-modify-column.md

     ERROR 1105 (HY000): Unsupported multi schema change
     ```

-* Does not support changes of data types on the primary key columns.
+* Does not support modifying data types on the primary key columns.
 For example:

     ```sql
     CREATE TABLE t (a int primary key);